Spherical Kernel for Efficient Graph Convolution on 3D Point Clouds: Graph Neural Network

 In this work, we employ graph neural network to process point clouds.
 Compared to the inter-layer connectivity of the octree-guided network of our preliminary work~\cite{lei2019octree}, graph representation additionally allows for intra-layer connections.
 This is beneficial in defining effective convolutional blocks as well as pooling/unpooling modules in the network.
 Let us consider a graph $G=(V,E)$ constructed from a point cloud $\mathcal{P}=\{\mathbf{x}_1,\dots,\mathbf{x}_m\}$, where $V=\{1,2,\dots,m\}$ and $E\subseteq |V|\times|V|$ respectively represent the sets of vertices and edges.
 It is straightforward to associate each vertex $i\in V$ of the graph to a point location $\mathbf{x}_i$ and its corresponding feature $\mathbf{a}_i$.
 However, the edge set $E$ must be carefully established based on the neighborhood of the points.

 \textbf{Edge construction:} We use range search with a specified radius $\rho$ to get the spatial neighborhood of each point and construct the edge connections of each graph vertex.
-In the range search, neighborhood computations are independent of each other, which makes the search suitable for parallel processing and taking advantage of GPUs.
-The time complexity of the search is linear in the number of vertices $|V|$.
-One potential problem of using range search is that large number of neighborhood points in dense clouds can cause memory issues.
+In the range search, neighborhood computations are independent of each other, which makes the search suitable for parallel processing and taking advantage of GPUs. {The time complexity of constructing neighborhoods of a single point is linear in the number of vertices $|V|$, which makes $\mathcal{O}(|V|^2)$ to be the time complexity for a point cloud. {However, the parallelism of modern GPU makes the neighbor search efficient enough for reasonably large input point clouds.} We provide the neighbour search time for varying point cloud sizes as the `graph construction' time in Table 10 (Section 7).} One potential problem of using range search is that large number of neighborhood points in dense clouds can cause memory issues.
 We sidestep this problem by restricting the number of neighboring points to $K\in \mathbb{Z}^+$ by randomly sub-sampling the neighborhood, if required.
 The edges are finally built on the sampled points.
 As a result, the neighborhood indices of the $i^{\text{th}}$ vertex can be denoted as $\mathcal{N}(i)=\{j:(j,i)\in E\}$, in which $|\mathcal{N}(i)|\leq K$.
 With these sets identified, we can later compute features for vertices with spherical convolution.